Funding for training to teach languages

 How you will be paid

 If you’re eligible for a training bursary as a trainee languages teacher, it will be paid in equal monthly instalments for the duration of your course.
 These will be enhanced by larger payments in February and July, or in the final month of your course.
-You should speak to the school(s) or university leading your training to confirm the exact details.
+The schools and universities that lead teacher training make the final decision on trainees’ eligibility for financial support – so it’s worth asking what might be available to you before you apply.

 If you are not eligible for a bursary, you can still access standard student loans and/or grants to help fund your training and cover the costs of your tuition fees.